SAP-samples/btp-developer-guide-cap/documentation/remote-service/remote-service-s4h-kyma.md

-# Connect to a Remote Service Using the SAP Destination Service (SAP BTP, Kyma Runtime and SAP S/4HANA Cloud)
+# Connect to a Remote Service Using the SAP Destination Service

 1. [Introduction](./introduction.md)
 1. [Prerequisites](./mission-prerequisites/s4h-kyma.md)